shlomirubin/PythonKatasSR/README.md

 - Fork and clone this repo.
 - Create a branch called `python_katas/<your-name>`, while changing `<your-name>` to your name.
-- Sole the katas by the below order.
+- Solve the katas by the below order.

 > [!TIP]
 > - Click double SHIFT to search katas files in PyCharm.